Seventeen (South Korean band)

-Seventeen (Korean: 세븐틴; stylized in all caps or as SVT) is a South Korean boy band formed by Pledis Entertainment.
+Seventeen (Korean: 세븐틴; stylized in all caps or abbreviated as SVT) is a South Korean boy band formed by Pledis Entertainment.
 The group consists of thirteen members: S.Coups, Jeonghan, Joshua, Jun, Hoshi, Wonwoo, Woozi, DK, Mingyu, The8, Seungkwan, Vernon, and Dino.
+Seventeen is considered a "self-producing" idol group, with the members involved in songwriting, music production, and choreographing, among other aspects of their music and performances.

 The group debuted on May 26, 2015, with the extended play (EP) 17 Carat, which became the longest-charting K-pop album of the year in the US and the only rookie album to appear on Billboard's "10 Best K-Pop Albums of 2015" list.
-Seventeen has released four studio albums, twelve EPs and three reissues.
+The group's 2023 EPs FML and Seventeenth Heaven both set records for the best-sold albums in history, with FML becoming the best selling album of 2023 according to the International Federation of the Phonographic Industry.
+Both records earned the group the MAMA Award for Album of the Year in the 2023 and 2024 cermonies, respectively.

-Seventeen is considered a "self-producing" idol group, with the members actively involved in songwriting and choreographing, among other aspects of their music and performances.
-They perform as one group and are divided into three units—hip-hop, vocal, and performance—each with a different area of specialization.
-They have been labeled "Performance Kings", "Theater Kids of K-Pop", and "K-Pop Performance Powerhouse'" by various domestic and international media outlets.
+They perform as one group and are divided into three units—hip-hop, vocal, and performance—each with a different area of specialization, and have also produced four sub-units; BSS, JxW, HxW and CxM.
+Throughout their career, they have collectively received renown for their concert tours and other live performances, to the extent of being labeled "Performance Kings", "K-pop Performance Powerhouse" and "Kings of Synchronization" by domestic and international media outlets.

 Name

-The name Seventeen is derived from the expression "13 members + 3 units + 1 group", representing how the 13 members are divided into three different units and come together to form one cohesive group.
+The name Seventeen is derived from the expression "13 members + 3 teams + 1 group", representing how the 13 members are divided into three different teams and come together to form one cohesive group.
+The name originally referred to how 17 members (with the other 4 former pre-debut trainees—Jang Do-yoon, Samuel Kim, Shin Dong-jin, and Yao Mingming)—planned to debut.
+It is often abbreviated to "SVT" by the group in marketing and events and by local and international media, stemming from the first consonants in each syllable of the word.

+The official name of Seventeen's fan club is "Carat" (Korean: 캐럿), as announced at a concert on February 14, 2016.
+Named after the measurement unit for diamonds, it is a reference to their debut EP 17 Carat and its opening song "Shining Diamond".
+Seventeen have a global fan club hosted via Weverse and a Japan-specific fan club.

 History

-2013–2015: Formation, Seventeen TV, and Seventeen Project
+2013–2016: Formation, debut and Love & Letter

-Beginning in 2013, Seventeen appeared in regular live broadcasts of a series called Seventeen TV on the online streaming platform UStream.
+Since 2013, Seventeen appeared in regular live broadcasts of a series called Seventeen TV on the online streaming platform UStream.
 The show aired for multiple seasons, in which trainees were introduced and shown practicing for performances, with some seasons culminating with Like Seventeen concerts.
-Prior to their debut, Seventeen also appeared in the reality television show Seventeen Project: Big Debut Plan on MBC from May 2 to 26, 2015.
-The show concluded with the group's debut showcase.
+Immediately prior to their debut, Seventeen appeared in the reality television show Seventeen Project: Big Debut Plan on MBC from May 2 to 26, 2015, which detailed the group's final preparations.